Once I read something about how our children are our best teachers and it really struck a chord in me.

-With my son, I had always been thinking about how I am raising him, how I am teaching him — but I’ve developed too — as a mother and as a person.
+With my son, I had always been thinking about how I am raising him, how I am teaching him, but I’m growing too — as a mother and as a person.

-Just think of the last time your child tried your patience.
-Talk about a teachable moment, huh?
-But really, all of those moments where you are checking yourself, regulating, taking a breath– those are your lessons and your chances to grow.
-That is not to say we handle those trying situations perfectly (I sure don’t!).
-But, that we try to reflect on them and try to learn from them.
 Instead of questioning the way we handle situations (and feeling guilty), what if we looked at those moments as our children showing us where we need to grow, as our children raising us up.
 What a gift that would be.
-Here are some ways my son has challenged me:

 1. To slow down.

 What a joy it is to see the world through a child’s eyes.
 Finding wonder in the small things.
 At our house, it’s an exciting event when a new bird comes to the feeder or the cardinals come together.

 As adults, this our chance to see the world anew for a second time.

 I am very introverted and even pretty shy at times.
 I’ve come a long way in overcoming my shyness, but my son has propelled me to the next level.

 He is decidedly NOT shy (although I see a little more reserve in him with age).
 We moved to a new city last year and my son is the reason that I have full conversations with my neighbors instead of just waving, why I know our mail woman and the checkout person at the grocery store.

 His preschool friendships have led to friendships for me as well.
 I am constantly in conversations with people everywhere we go because he has greeted people and started talking.